ducalzifer/ducalzifer/README.md

-- 👋 Hi, I’m @ducalzifer
+- 👋 Hi, I’m Dev User @ CALZIFER
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java, JavaScript, Microsoft Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Microsoft and Office Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Microsoft Developer Program
-- 📫 How to reach me ...
+- 📫 How to reach me dev [@] calzifer.onmicrosoft.com

 <!---
 ducalzifer/ducalzifer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.